 Our bodies need proprioceptive input to improve our body awareness, body organization, postural security; and once the body becomes more secure and organized, then it can relax, calm down, and handle stress in a more efficient manner.

 In addition, joint compressions also utilize human touch with has been shown to facilitate the release of dopamine and norepinephrine.
 Dopamine and norepinphrine are two neurotransmitters that are responsible for mood regulation, motivation, lowering anxiety levels, and lowering depression (Neurogistics, 2015).
 So, by doing joint compressions with your child, you are actually getting” double the bang for your buck” as you are reaping the benefits of both proprioception and touch combined.
+If you find this doesn’t help with mood disorders, motivation etc. then in the future you could look down alternative routes such as trying thc infused gummy bears (get information here) or other products or therapies, there is plenty out there to trial and test.

-This will not only help your child on a physical and physiological level, but it will also help you and your child to bond as you complete this calming activity together.
+However, trying joint compressions first will not only help your child on a physical and physiological level, but it will also help you and your child to bond as you complete this calming activity together.

 How to do joint compressions